 Protect the Rights of Native People & Tribal Nations.

-Donate to NCAI today and celebrate our 70th Anniversary of advancing tribal sovereignty, securing Native rights, & educating the public.
+Donate to NCAI today to support our work of advancing tribal sovereignty, securing Native rights, & educating the public.

 In 1944, tribal nations faced the threat of termination and Native civil rights were under assault.
 In response, the National Congress of American Indians (NCAI) was founded to protect tribes and the rights of all Native American people.